rodgzilla/teaching/deep_nlp/lesson_03.md

 As you can see, the shape of the output of the process is different from the shape of the input.
-We have applied what is called a *strict convolution* which consists in computing output values only at place for which the convolution kernel "fits" in the input.
+We have applied what is called a *strict convolution* which consists in computing output values only at places for which the convolution kernel "fits" in the input.
 In this example, we loose a 1 pixel band on each side: top, bottom, left and right.

-Before digging deeper into convolutions, let's try to get an intuition of why they are used.
+Before digging deeper into convolutions, let's try to get an intuition of what they are used for.
 Let's apply two different convolutions filters to the same image and take a look at the output.

 ![Sobel operators example](../figures/sobel_operator_example.png)